Callum1010/seMethods_GroupH/README.md

-This software engennering group project for group h
+This software engennering group project for group h - callum arda olover and david